Rajveer1496/SlayerHighlight/README.md

 #How to install
 just copy slayer_overlay_mod_1.8.9.jar to your minecraft folder

+Press "H" hotkey to enable mod to scan Slayers (Configurable in Game Controls)

 #Commands to configure overlay
 /slayerconfig help --- to know all commands